Noosa isn’t all just good looks, this stunning seaside region has an incredible cultural and shopping scene to boot.

 From sport to music to food, glorious food, Noosa has a calendar full of exciting events.
 Here are our top five picks.

-Celebrate healthy lifestyles and fitness in Noosa’s beautiful surrounds over five days with running, swimming and cycling events, culminating in the Noosa Tri, one of the largest triathalon events in the world. noosatri.com.au
+Celebrate healthy lifestyles and fitness in Noosa’s beautiful surrounds over five days with running, swimming and cycling events, culminating in the Noosa Tri, the world’s largest triathlon event.

 How to get there